HenryHoggard/OpenLocate-Server/README.md

 ### Version
 0.0.1

-OpenLocate is still in development and will be buggy.
+OpenLocate is active development and may be buggy.
 Many features are still in development, however you can currently track your lost devices with OpenLocate!

 ### Tech